 Have questions about an eye problem?
-Learn how to identify and manage some of the common eye problems from the Singapore National Eye Centre.
+Learn how to identify and manage some of the common eye problems with advice from the Singapore National Eye Centre (SNEC).

 Knowing your symptoms is important as it can help you and your eye doctor find out if there is a problem.
 An eye examination can determine what is wrong so that your doctor can recommend the best treatment option for you.

 6 Common eye problems and possible causes

 1. Blurry or distorted vison

 Long-term blurry or distorted vision can be due to a number of causes.

 Most commonly, blurry vision, in particular the inability to clearly see objects that are either far away or up close, is a sign of a simple refractive error like short-sightedness (myopia), longsightedness (hyperopia),

 These conditions can be readily managed with vision correction aids such as spectacles, contact lenses or refractive surgery such as LASIK.

 Progressive clouding of vision, when you see objects through a mist, can be a sign of

 cataracts.
 This condition, which commonly affects the elderly, is due to the thickening and clouding of the lens within the eye.
 It is reversible with surgery.